2010–11 Persian Gulf Cup

 The 2010–11 Persian Gulf Cup (also known as Iran Pro League) was the 28th season of Iran's Football League and tenth as Iran Pro League since its establishment in 2001.
 Sepahan were the defending champions.
 The season featured 15 teams from the 2009–10 Persian Gulf Cup and three new teams promoted from the 2009–10 Azadegan League: Shahrdari Tabriz and Naft Tehran both as champions and Sanat Naft.
 The league started on 26 July 2010 and ended on 20 May 2011.
 Sepahan won the Pro League title for the third time in their history (total third Iranian title).
+Foolad's Reza Norouzi was the top goalscorer with 24 goals.